The good news is that you have many options to earn extra cash from your unwanted furniture.

 Do you have designer furniture that you don’t use or want?
 Sotheby’s Home is where you may sell well-kept, high-end home furnishings, ranging from new to gently used to vintage and antique.

-To sell something on Sotheby’s, you must fill out an application and include images of the object.
+To sell something at Sotheby’s, you must fill out an application and include images of the object.

 Additionally, you must meet specific brand and value requirements ($1,000 minimum selling price).

 Once you sell your item, Sotheby’s will take a commission of between 40% and 50%.
 Your fee drops to 40% if you consign over 20 items.